Email Migration Project Plan Template For Businesses

 10. Backup and Recovery Plan

-As your organization stores confidential information in emails, your migration team must take extra caution to protect it.
-Backup your data and have a recovery strategy in place to revert the migration changes in case of any disasters or migration failure.
+As your organization stores confidential information in emails, your migration team must take extra precautions to protect it.
+Back up your data and have a recovery strategy in place.
+It is best to follow the ‘Copy and Move’ method instead of the ‘Cut and Move’ approach to avoid end-user disruption.

 11. Communicate with Stakeholders